Frequently Asked Questions

 We may also provide the necessary information on total loss documents, challenge or fight salvage or yard expenses, challenge insurance salvage/buyback quotes, and file paperwork on personal effects, boat equipment, or obtain over or above your policy limit based on clauses that may exist in the policy.

 Like all Public Adjusters, we get paid a percentage of the total claim recovery we obtain over and above previous settlement offers only after successful resolution and payment of the claim.
-Florida law limits the chargeable percentage to 10% for losses occurring in a named storm or state of emergency and 20% for non-emergency.
+The chargeable percentage is regulated by Florida, with specific caps applying during declared states of emergency versus non-emergency claims.
 We assess each claim individually and charge different rates for each case.
 We will review the exact amounts and reasoning for the percentage as we discuss the claim with you.

 You should contact us immediately after the loss, after reaching the necessary emergency services, and after you have informed your insurance company that something has happened.
 The sooner you contact us, the sooner we can notify you of your rights and get you in the right direction.